10 Major Changes in Higher Education Finance You Need to Know About

 Years ago, tuition was the elephant in the room.
 Today, it’s often just one part of the bill.
 In urban centers like Toronto or Vancouver, housing and food often outpace tuition itself.

-• Average student housing (in-city): $1,200–$1,800/month
+• Average student housing (in-city): $1,200–$2,200/month in major urban centres

-What this means:
+📌 What this means:

-Families need to start budgeting like landlords — factoring in rent inflation, utilities, and food security along with program costs.
+Families need to start budgeting like landlords — factoring in rent inflation, utilities, and food security, along with program costs.

 2. Student Loan Interest Reforms Have Changed the